 Osho says.
 “Every meditator needs to experience the reality at least once that he is not the body.
 But the experiment should be done in later years of one’s life.
 When you’re somewhat free of your family responsibilities.”

 “That way even if something goes wrong you won’t regret it.
 Because by that time you shall be in the last phase of your life.
-And then, it won’t matter much to you if you live 6 months lesser or 6 months more.
+And then, it won’t matter much to you if you live six months lesser or 6 months more.
 The duration of your life would lose its importance.
-You would have realized the fact that you’re not your body.
-You’re the soul and the soul cannot die.”
+You would have realised the fact that you’re not your body.
+You’re the soul, and the soul cannot die.”

 So I feel my fear was a blessing in disguise.
 It was in my best interest that I reached the navel but did not jump out of the body.
 I would have been in deep trouble had I been taken the plunge.

-The reality is when one commits suicide thinking he’ll be able to kill himself, he’s wrong.
-You can only kill your body.
+The reality is when one commits suicide thinking he’ll be able to kill himself; he’s wrong.
+You can only destroy your body.
 But you cannot kill yourself.
 That’s impossible.
 You’re not the part that dies.

 People who commit suicide hoping to set themselves free are ignorant.
-One can surely kill the body but then he’ll have to find another one.
-If he decides to not have one, he’ll have to wander in the world like a “ghost.”
-That’s exactly what ghosts are – souls with no bodies to live in.
+One can surely kill the body, but then he’ll have to find another one.
+If he decides not to have one, he’ll have to wander in the world like a “ghost.”
+That’s what ghosts are – souls with no bodies.

-Are you planning to end your life?
+Is putting yourself to death on your mind?
 Beware, it will only kill your body.
-You cannot be killed.
+You cannot destroy yourself.
 That’s not an option.

 You better pull yourself up right at this very moment and start finding ways to move past your current challenges.